HetalP04/MyProjects/README.md

 This project demonstrates a fully structured HTML page using the Bulma CSS framework.
 The layout includes:

 A <head> and <body> structure.
 A <header>, two <section> elements (top and bottom), and a <footer>.
 The top section contains a full-width cat image.
 The bottom section contains 6 columns with Bulma cards.
 Each card includes a header (title) and content (text + Bulma-styled button), each using a different Bulma button style: primary, link, info, success, warning, danger.

-The footer includes:

-A link to the class code repository.

-A mailto link with the student's name as anchor text.
+The footer includes: A link to the class code repository, A mailto link with the student's name as anchor text.